sahildua2305/go-eventserver/README.md

 ## Scope of Improvement

 - **Logging**: Logging can be improved.
 Right now, only the info logs are being sent to stdout and the error logs are being sent to stderr.
 The current implementation uses the built-in "log" package.
 We can use some more mature logging module which can support the levelled logging to support different log levels like - debug, info, warn, error, fatal.
 - **Monitoring**: The current implementation does not have any kind of monitoring around the system.
 We should have some monitoring to measure how many events we are serving, what kind of clients are connecting and if everything is going alright with our server.
-We can keep these monitoring metrics in graphite and then use some tools like Bosun to enable alerts in undesirable situations.
+We can use [go-metrics](https://github.com/rcrowley/go-metrics) package.
+We can keep these monitoring metrics in [graphite](https://github.com/cyberdelia/go-metrics-graphite) and then use some tools like [Bosun](https://bosun.org/) to enable alerts in undesirable situations.
-- **Sequence persistence**:
+- **Sequence persistence**: We can implement the offset management similar to how Kafka handles it in order to solve the following problems:
   - Make the server recover from the sequence number where it stopped earlier.
 For example - in case something goes wrong with the server and it stops in the middle, what happens with the events that it already had received?